Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 Q: Is it Anxiety if my Dog won’t Leave my Feet?

-Only if accompanied by distress behaviors like whining, destruction, or panic.
+Only if accompanied by distress behaviours like whining, destruction, or panic.

 Q: Do Certain Breeds do This More?